 When these bulbs flower they will create a drift of flowers, then when they are cut down after flowering, you will find you can plant out your bedding plants between the clumps without interfering with the bulbs.

-Subject to the quantity of bedding plants you plant, these too will form a drift.
+Subject to the quantity of bedding plants you plant, these will also form a drift.

 See below for planting in the green.